MDU-AI-MS-Project/MDU-AI-MS-Project/README.md

 ## Installation
-### Create project root directory
+### Project root directory

+The project needs to be install under a specific *project root directory* which has to exist before the installation.
-In order for the tool to work a root directoy for the project needs to be created by the name of */home/greg* All the repos clones and installations needs to be done from that directory.
+All the repos clones and installations needs to be done from that directory.
+Currently, the *project root directory* has to be */home/greg*

 ### Download and install the algorithms